-Community Outcome How the Governance Activity Contributes A democracy which upholds the rights of the individual It does this by the democratic election and operation of the Council and Community Board and through Council's advocacy on behalf of the community at regional and national level A supportive and contributing community It does this through its support and encouragement of local voluntary community initiatives and through its regular communication and interaction with the community.
+Community Outcome How the Governance Activity Contributes It does this by the democratic election and operation of the Council and Community Boards and through Council's advocacy on behalf of the community at regional and national level.
+It does this through its support and encouragement of local voluntary community initiatives and through its regular communication and interaction with the community.

-Because the activity of Corporate Services provides support to all the other activities undertaken by Council, by necessity, it indirectly contributes to all six community outcomes
+Because the activity of Corporate Services provides support to all the other activities undertaken by Council, by necessity, it indirectly contributes to all six community outcomes: An attractive and highly valued natural environment

-- An attractive and highly valued natural environment - A thriving economy - A democracy which upholds the rights of the individual A fit and healthy community - Safe, effective and sustainable infrastructure - A supportive and contributing community.
+- - .
+A thriving economy - A democracy which upholds the rights of the individual - A fit and healthy community Safe, effective and sustainable infrastructure. - A supportive and contributing community.